 - Exhibits in this division are for individual project members and must reflect a project currently enrolled which does not already have its own class in its respective division. - 2.
-Posters must be on a piece of poster board or foam-board not larger than 22"x28" and can reflect any 4-H project. - 3.
-Displays are to be self-standing with a maximum size of a 3'x4' tri-fold display board and can reflect any 4-H project. - 4.
+Posters must be on a piece of poster board or foam-board not larger than 22"x28" and can reflect any 4-H project. - Displays are to be self-standing with a maximum size of a 3'x4' tri-fold display board and can reflect any 4-H project. - 4.
 Notebooks should be a 3-ring binder or scrapbook, 8.5"x11".
 Page protectors are encouraged and can reflect any 4-H project. - 5.
 Put name and 4-H Club on all posters and displays in front lower left-hand corner. - 6.
-Attach entry card to back of entry with string & tape. - 4-H members may enter one or more posters in each class; exhibitors may enter one notebook per project. - 8.
+Attach entry card to back of entry with string & tape. - 7.
+4-H members may enter one or more posters in each class; exhibitors may enter one notebook per project. - 8.
 4-H exhibitors should avoid using copyrighted and/or trademarked materials, whenever possible, by originating his/her own work.
 Copyrighted and/or trademarked materials used in posters for endorsement or promotion instead of educational purposes will be disqualified and will not be displayed or receive ribbons or premium. - 9.
 For Wildlife, Taxidermy/Tanning exhibit should include an attachment that shows the work in progress through photos with captions, or a detailed journaling of the process. - 10.
 For Shooting Sports, exhibits in this division are open to educational displays or promotional posters.
 Take care to select durable materials to with stand fair conditions.
-Entries will prominently incorporate the 4-H Clover with KSRE branding and should include the Kansas 4-H Shooting Sports emblem.
-Failure to do so will penalize entry one ribbon color.
 EXHIBITORS MUST COMPLY WITH STATE AND FEDERAL LAWS & POLICIES.
 No "live" ammunition containing propellant or explosive powders may be used in any display!
 An inert substitution must be used in lieu of powder and "live" ammunition, the substitution must be clearly described on the back of the poster, display or in a notebook.